There are two charter types for credit unions: federally chartered and state chartered.

 All federal credit unions are insured by NCUA’s Share Insurance Fund.
 Most state credit unions are also insured by the National Credit Union Share Insurance Fund (NCUSIF), which is backed by the full faith and credit of the United States government.
 Established by Congress in 1970 to insure member share accounts at federally insured credit unions, NCUSIF is similar to deposit insurance coverage provided by the Federal Deposit Insurance Corporation (FDIC).

 State-chartered credit unions not insured by the NCUSIF are privately insured.
 Deposit insurance coverage on funds at privately insured credit unions is not backed by the full faith and credit of the United States government.

-You can tell if your credit union is protected by NCUSIF by searching for a credit union in Find a Credit Union.
-In addition, credit unions that are insured by the NCUSIF must display in their offices the official NCUA insurance sign.
-All federal credit unions must be insured by NCUA, and no credit union may terminate its federal insurance without first notifying its members.
+Federallyinsured credit unions can be identified on NCUA’s Research a Credit Union site.
+Credit unions insured by the NCUSIF must also place in their offices the official NCUA insurance sign as seen below.
+No credit union may terminate its federal insurance without first notifying its members.

 The official NCUA insurance sign is located here.